Ahmedabdullahi1/PROJECT_2_ETL/README.md

 - import **numpy** as **np**
 - import **matplotlib.pyplot** as **plt**

+You will also need to insert your own password for PgAdmin to enable you use SQL

 ## <a id="file-header"></a>**File Guide**

  - Kaggle covid data -  all_weekly_excess_deaths.csv
  - Our World in data - owid-covid-data.csv
- - Loading, extracting and cleaning data - ETL_updated.ipynb
+ - Loading, extracting and cleaning data - within ipynb_checkpoints folder --> ETL_updated.ipynb
  - SQL schema - table_schema.sql